 St. Edith Stein is a patroness of martyrs, loss of parents, converted Jews, World Youth Day, and is one of the six patron saints of Europe.

-“Ave Cruz, Spec Unica” translates to “Hail Cross, Our Only Hope.” – St. Edith Stein, the words that she left behind for her Mother Superior that were scribbled on a scrap of paper and thrown from the train to Auschwitz.
+“Ave Cruz, Spec Unica” translates to “Hail Cross, Our Only Hope.” – St. Edith Stein, the words that were scribbled on a scrap of paper and left behind for her Mother Superior when she left for Auschwitz.
+Here she was quoting many other great philosophers of the cross.

 “Those who seek the truth, seek God, whether they realize it or not.”- St. Edith Stein